Dr. Lauren Eastwood

 My primary research areas include civil society participation in policy making through the United Nations, the shifting politics of “fracking” and other forms of energy extraction, and activism in opposition to fossil fuel-based infrastructure.

 The research I do through the United Nations is ethnographic and participatory, in the sense that I attend meetings associated with the United Nations Framework Convention on Climate Change, United Nations Convention on Biological Diversity, and the United Nations Permanent Forum on Indigenous Issues (among others) in order to investigate how it is that policy is actually negotiated within the context of UN-based deliberations.
-In these arenas, I pay particular attention to the ways in which non-governmental and indigenous peoples attempt to influence policy processes.
+In these areas, I pay particular attention to the ways in which non-governmental and indigenous peoples attempt to influence policy processes.

 My research on energy extraction began in Wyoming and Montana (the Powder River Basin) with interviews of landowners who were experiencing (proposed or actual) coalbed methane or uranium extraction on their land.
 I have subsequently expanded the project to take into account a range of dynamics that are truly global in nature related to an increased emphasis on “natural gas” extraction as many nation states and corporations are positing natural gas as a “bridge fuel” to a transition to renewables.
 In this sense, this research project has become aligned with my UN climate research in ways I had not originally anticipated.